 Let us remember that a painting / drawing holiday is first and foremost an enjoyable break in a lovely place.
 You are there to paint, rest and relax.
 It is thus important finding the right balance between lessons and enjoyment.
 On your art vacation, you will be free to integrate these useful and easy to learn watercolor artistic techniques.

 Flat wash (to obtain a solid colour throughout).

 Glazed wash (working around objects).

 Wet-in-Wet (applying colour while the paper is still wet)

 Lifting wet colour (as an effect or to 'erase' or lighten colour).

 Splattering (splattering paint on the paper with a finger from a paintbrush).

 The use of different brushes.

-At an easy pace, we will learn or improve:
+At an easy pace, you will learn or improve: